felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 If you are familiar with technology, setting up MiSTer shouldn't feel too alien.
 But if not, I hope my guide will help you figure it out.
 Maybe you will learn a thing or two about micro-SD cards and save hundreds of dollars in the process.
-Really, if you have emulated games before, this process could hardly be any easier.
+Really, if you have emulated games before, this process could hardly be any straightforward.
 It is true that simply plugging a cartridge initially feels more comfortable, but it's also much more expensive in the end for little gain.
 You're much better off taking the time to learn how to do these simple steps than spending a rent's worth on equipment you don't need.
 I'll take a moment to add that adding roms (e.g. play